 - Bagworms - David Hillock, Consumer Horticulturist

-As I have been walking around lately, I have noticed bagworms are beginning to pop up all over.
+Once again, bagworms are popping up here and there.
 They are commonly found on juniper and arborvitae species, which seems to be some of their favorite plants, though they can be found on several other species as well.
 I even found several on a small potted bald cypress on my back patio the other day.

 Bagworms are a species of clear winged moths.
 The adult male develops into the moth and the female are wingless, have no functional legs, eyes or antennae, are almost maggot-like in appearance and will never leave the bag.
 The bags are quite tiny right now but will continue to grow as the larvae add fragments of the host plant foliage while they feed.
 The larvae remain in the bag, moving the bag across the twig as they feed and grow.

 Now is the time to control them.
 Hand picking and destroying each little bag is the most effective way to manage them if you can reach them.
 If they are out of reach, several pesticides are labeled for control and are quite effective at this very young stage of the insects’ life.
 If you wait until they get more mature the insecticides used will be less effective.